Man looking upset because his wallet is empty

 “All the time.
 The rising cost of living doesn’t help either.
 It feels like every time my wife and I get some pay raise/promotion, we are still where we were before,” someone said.

-Image Credit: GaudiLab via Shutterstock.
+Image Credit: ViDI Studio via Shutterstock.

 Woman saving money fast